 Smartphones Will Eventually Go Away

 More than one industry observer has started predicting the demise of smartphones – not just for Apple but for others in the space including Samsung.
-Some, among them the afore-mentioned Apple along with Alphabet Inc.’s (NASDAQ:GOOGC) Google, Microsoft Inc. (NASDAQ:MSFTC), Facebook Inc. (NASDAQ:FBB) and Amazon.com Inc. (NASDAQ:AMZNB) are said to be trying to kill off the smartphone ahead of schedule.
+Some, among them the afore-mentioned Apple along with Alphabet Inc.’s (NASDAQ:GOOGC) Google, Microsoft Inc. (NASDAQ:MSFTA), Facebook Inc. (NASDAQ:FBB) and Amazon.com Inc. (NASDAQ:AMZNC) are said to be trying to kill off the smartphone ahead of schedule.

 For companies like Amazon, Microsoft and Facebook incentive may center around the fact they do not own a mobile platform like both Google and Apple.
 Killing off smartphones would end the monopoly enjoyed by those two companies and even the playing field for a new product line.

 As to what will replace smartphones, many see the growth of augmented reality (AR) as the platform on which much new technology will be based.
 AR which superimposes digital images onto the real world, is expected to be the technology of the future and all the mentioned companies are racing to be a dominant force.

 When PCs became essential as opposed to a fad, Apple and Microsoft were there to take advantage.
 Replacing smartphones with augmented reality in which images float in front of your eyes is obviously an area major corporations and startups alike want to dominate in the future.

 Apple’s ARkit, a system for building augmented reality into iPhone apps, has a jump-start on the technology required to make AR viable.
 It’s already proven to be technologically robust and easy to use.
 Observers note than if and when Apple releases smart glasses, apps will follow quickly.